-Dustin Poirier beats Conor McGregor with a TKO in UFC 264 after McGregor appears to have broken his ankle
+Dustin Poirier beats Conor McGregor with a TKO in UFC 264 after McGregor appears to have broken his leg or ankle

 Other matches of note

-The lightweight bout between Poirier and McGregor was the big draw, but the main card was jam-packed with noteworthy battles.
+The bout between Poirier and McGregor was the big draw, but the main card was jam-packed with noteworthy battles Saturday night.

 Irene Aldana took down Yana Kunitskaya in the women's bantamweight with a first-round TKO.